 - a.
-The DUT should discard the jabber packet and may log a frameTooLong error if clause 30 management is implemented.
+The DUT should discard the jabber packet.
 Reception of a jabber event should not cause a system failure. - b.
 The reception of the jabber frame should not interfere with reception of valid MAC frames.
 All frames preceding and following the test packets should be properly replied to. - c.
 The reception of the jabber event should not interfere with the reception of a following valid MAC frame.

-• 100BASE-TX: Even though the maximum jabber event is defined to be 75000 bits, an issue may occur before this maximum number of bits can be transmitted to the DUT.
+100BASE-TX: Even though the maximum jabber event is defined to be 75000 bits, an issue may occur before this maximum number of bits can be transmitted to the DUT.
 The receive descrambler of the DUT may lose synchronization during the reception of a jabber frame.
 Typically this can happen when more than 361μS passes without receiving at least 29 consecutive plaintext idle pattern bits.
 Refer to the ANSI X3T9.5 TP-PMD standard in section 7.2.3.3 "Loss of Synchronization".